 Lake Birrabeen is another favourite lake on Fraser Island that offers the perfect place to spend an afternoon to swim, relax and enjoy the beauty of Fraser Island.
 It too is a perched lake and has soft sands surroundings its shore, but is often less crowded than other lakes.
 After it rains heavily, the two lakes next to Lake Birrabeen join the larger lake, creating one huge body of water!

-Lake Boomanjin is the 'tree tree' lake found on Fraser Island.
+Lake Boomanjin is the 'tea tree' lake found on Fraser Island.
 It is stained red from the surrounding tea trees which give it its red appearance as well as its name.
-Despite its appearance it is actually a clean and pure water system and a great swimming spot!
+Despite its look, it is actually a clean and pure water system and a great swimming spot!

 Basin Lake is another one of Fraser Island's special lakes as it is considered to be both a perched lake and a window lake - a combination that is rarely found.
 Basin Lake is another favourite swimming stop on the island and is visited by several overnight tours.